 According to the study, it isn’t only about making a loud and deep sound while speaking, but rather is centered on how much vigor these women exhibit in their words.
 As reported by The Wall Street Journal:

 “Women leaders stand out on another measure—the amount of “vocal energy,” or variations in loudness, they use to drive home their points, the study shows.
 An energetic voice comes across to listeners as authentic, inspiring trust, says Carrie Goldberger, a research analyst with Quantified Impressions.
-And vocal energy is easily controlled by the speaker, providing ambitious people a ready tool for advancement.
+And vocal energy is easily controlled by the speaker, providing ambitious people with a ready tool for advancement.

-“Researchers define vocal energy as variations in loudness, amplitude or intensity of a speaker’s voice.
+“Researchers define vocal energy as variations in loudness, amplitude, or intensity of a speaker’s voice.
 A speaker who shifts often from loud to soft tones tends to capture listeners’ interest and to come across as more passionate than one who speaks in a monotone.”

 “When a woman, generally small in stature (or wants to be) uses a baby-esque voice, she seriously diminishes her chances of career success!
 Subconsciously, this is her plan.
 One hundred percent of the time, when I delve deeper, I find that these particular women don’t REALLY want to be in business, they really want to experience vulnerability with a man and her voice is her vehicle.
 ‘Baby talk worked with daddy; it’ll work with hubby.’
-The problem is that one is heard as fake, phony, disconnected, etc… as opposed to the desired result of vulnerable, delicate, dainty and feminine.
+The problem is that one is heard as fake, phony, disconnected, etc… as opposed to the desired result of being vulnerable, delicate, dainty, and feminine.
 It’s a societal ‘miss’ and generally backfires.